azkaban/azkaban/README.md

 To install, copy `intellij-java-google-style.xml` into `$HOME/.IdeaIC2017.1/config/codestyles`

 After that, you should be able to set up the code style from `Preferences > Editor > Code Style > Scheme`

+We also leverage intellij save actions plugin(https://github.com/dubreuia/intellij-plugin-save-actions) to reformat/refactor code automatically:
+It allows us to do following when saving a file:
+* Organize imports
+* Reformat code based on the code style
+* Rearrange code (reorder methods, fields, etc.)
+* Add final to local variable
+* Add final to field
+* Remove explicit generic type for diamond
+* Qualify field access with this
+* Remove unused suppress warning annotation
+* Remove final from private method
+* Remove unnecessary semicolon
+* Add missing @Override annotations